audreyt/regex-pcre-builtin/README.md

 regex-pcre-builtin
 ==================

-The PCRE backend to accompany regex-base, with bundled code from www.pcre.org
+The PCRE backend to accompany regex-base, with bundled code from www.pcre.org.

+Please see the LICENSE file for copyright details.